-At this time, PNC Financial Services has an average Growth Score of C, a grade with the same score on the momentum front.
-Following the exact same course, the stock was allocated a grade of C on the value side, putting it in the middle 20% for this investment strategy.
+At this time, PNC Financial Services has a subpar Growth Score of D, however its Momentum Score is doing a lot better with a B. Charting a somewhat similar path, the stock was allocated a grade of C on the value side, putting it in the middle 20% for this investment strategy.

 Overall, the stock has an aggregate VGM Score of C. If you aren't focused on one strategy, this score is the one you should be interested in.

-Estimates have been broadly trending downward for the stock, and the magnitude of these revisions indicates a downward shift.
+Estimates have been broadly trending upward for the stock, and the magnitude of these revisions looks promising.
 Notably, PNC Financial Services has a Zacks Rank #3 (Hold).
 We expect an in-line return from the stock in the next few months.